Fearless Fish Market Makes Local Seafood Species More Accessible

 The Providence market stocks local species of whole fish as well as filets, shellfish, squid, cooking ingredients and more.

-Meltzer even provides easy instructions for said task, which is so simple it doesn’t even require a recipe.
-Simply stuff the cleaned and gutted fish with lemon slices and fresh parsley, coat it in extra virgin olive oil with salt and pepper and roast it in the oven at 375 degrees for fifteen minutes for every one-inch of thickness.
+Meltzer provides easy instructions for said task, which is so simple it doesn’t require a recipe.
+Stuff the cleaned and gutted fish with lemon slices and fresh parsley, coat it in extra virgin olive oil with salt and pepper and roast it in the oven at 375 degrees for fifteen minutes for every one-inch of thickness.
 It should be cooked to 145 degrees.
 I tried it with two whole scup and the results were delicious.

 “The reason why that whole roast tastes so good is because you get that fat and collagen from the bones and it gets in the meat and it’s harder to overcook,” Meltzer says.

 The fishmonger says Fearless Fish was two years in the making as he narrowed down choices for the location between Boston and Providence.
-He worked in other fish markets for nearly two years, including New Deal Fish Market and The Fishmonger, both in Cambridge, Massachusetts, and Kyler’s Catch Seafood Market in New Bedford, Massachusetts.
-He also spent time working at fish wholesaler and distributor Fortune Fish Company in Chicago while attending Northwestern’s business school, and spent time at Pangea Shellfish in Duxbury, Massachusetts.
-He had a brief career change to the design world in Boston, where he met his wife, Rose Manning, and then decided to return to seafood.
+He worked in other fish markets, including New Deal Fish Market and the Fishmonger, both in Cambridge, Massachusetts, and Kyler’s Catch Seafood Market in New Bedford.
+He also spent time working at fish wholesaler and distributor Fortune Fish Company in Chicago while attending the Kellogg School of Management at Northwestern University.
+He also spent time at Pangea Shellfish, a Boston-based oyster distributor that owns and operates an oyster farm in Duxbury, Massachusetts.
+He then entered the design world in Boston to learn the practice of human-centered design, and it was there he met his wife, Rose Manning, and decided to return to seafood.

 “I absolutely love Providence.
 I thought this is perfect.
 It’s so much easier to live here than Boston.
 It’s much more affordable, it has great restaurants and creative energy,” Meltzer says.
 “On top of that, there’s excitement around food here, and it’s the Ocean State.
 For a fish market, I was like this is the place.
 This is where we’re going to do it.”

-Every day, Fearless Fish announces on social media its list of available seafood from the usual suspects of smoked salmon, fluke, scup and redfish to the more uncommon uni, razor clams and sand crabs.
-He also sells whole squid, called “dirty squid,” while spilling a few squid secrets that this writer never knew.
+In addition, Fearless Fish makes daily social media announcements (as well as frequent website and online store updates) of its list of available seafood, from the usual suspects of smoked salmon, fluke, scup and redfish to the more uncommon uni and razor clams.
+He also sells whole squid, called “dirty squid,” while spilling a few squid secrets this writer never knew.